 The Patrol Team monitors for signs of turtle tracks and nests.
 If a nest is found, a GPS location is taken and recorded and the nest is marked and protected.
 The Patrol Team responds to nesting sea turtles and after the nest is laid, data is collected from the turtle for research purposes.
 The Patrol team also responds to sick, stranded, and injured turtles and if necessary transports them to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center in Surf City.
 The Patrol Team also ensures that any dead turtles that wash up on the beach receive proper disposition.

 50 days after a nest is laid, Nest Parents begin a nightly vigil, monitoring the nest for the emergence of hatchlings, and protecting them from any predators, bright lights, or other hazards which could hinder a safe journey to the ocean.
-Nest Parents set up a runway from the nest using green landscape edging or wooden boards which is maintained until the nest hatches and is excavated.
+Nest Parents set up a runway from the nest using green landscape edging which is maintained until the nest emerges and is excavated.
 Nest Parents also serve as mentors to new volunteers we call Trainees.

-OISTPP also provides/promotes educational opportunities at many local outreach events (Earth Day, Oak Island Farmers & Artisians’ Market, at our nests, etc…) and upon request from schools, churches, organizations, and clubs.
+OISTPP provides and promotes educational opportunities at many local outreach events, including Earth Day, the Oak Island Farmers & Artisans’ Market, and at our nest sites.
+Additionally, we are happy to offer these programs upon request from schools, churches, organizations, and clubs.

 We love to educate and we love to learn!